Cannon Charing Cross Road

 Pyke’s Cambridge Circus Cinematograph Theatre was the 16th and final cinema to be built for the circuit operated by Montagu A. Pyke.
 It was the largest of the three Cinematograph Theatre’s he operated in London’s West End.

 It was opened on 26th August 1911.
 Seating was provided in stalls and circle levels, and there were a series of three boxes along the side walls at both stalls and circle levels.
+It was designed in a Jacobean style and had an armour suit standing guard in the foyer.
 It was at this cinema that a member of the Royal family first attended a film performance, when Queen Alexandra came along for a special screening in 1911.

 The cinema had a large basement and Pyke used it to store waste film.
 On 26th July 1915, an employee working with a soldering iron, set fire to the the highly flammable film stock and he died.
 The cinema was also damaged and was closed.
 Pyke was held responsible for his death and was found guilty of manslaughter at an Old Bailey trail.
 The consequences were a bankrupt Montagu Pyke, who sold all his cinemas.